-- Personal firewall an application that controls network traffic to and from a computer, permitting or denying communications based on a security policy - Wireless access point router a device that performs the functions of a router and includes the functions of a wireless access point - Endpoint protection (anti-malware) a type of software program designed to prevent, detect, and remove malicious software (malware) on information technology (IT) systems and on individual computing devices - Cable modem a device that provides a demarcation point for cable access and presents an Ethernet interface to allow internet access via the cable infrastructure
+- personal firewall-an application that controls network traffic to and from a computer, permitting or denying communications based on a security policy - wireless access point router-a device that performs the functions of a router and includes the functions of a wireless access point - endpoint protection (anti-malware)-a type of software program designed to prevent, detect, and remove malicious software (malware) on information technology (IT) systems and on individual computing devices - mobile device-a multimodal, small form factor, communications mechanism that has characteristics of computing devices that include wireless network capability, memory, data storage, and processing.
+The device may provide real-time audio, video, and text communications as well as support email, web browsing, and other internet-enabled methods to interact with locally and remotely stored information and systems.

-- Wireless router a device that provides wireless connectivity to the home network and provides access to the internet via a connection to the cable modem - Telehealth application an application residing on a managed or unmanaged mobile device or on a specialized standalone device, that facilitates the transmission of telemetry data, and video connectivity, between the patient and HDO - Patient monitoring device a peripheral device used by the patient to perform diagnostic tasks (e.g., measure blood pressure, glucose levels, and BMI/weight) and to send the telemetry data via Bluetooth or wireless connectivity to the telehealth application
+- modem-a device that provides a demarcation point for broadband communications access (e.g., cable, digital subscriber line [DSL], wireless, long-term-evolution [LTE], 5G) and presents an Ethernet interface to allow internet access via the broadband infrastructure - wireless router-a device that provides wireless connectivity to the home network and provides access to the internet via a connection to the cable modem - telehealth application-an application residing on a managed or unmanaged mobile device or on a specialized stand-alone device and that facilitates transmission of telemetry data and video connectivity between the patient and HDO - patient monitoring device-a peripheral device used by the patient to perform diagnostic tasks (e.g., measure blood pressure, glucose levels, or BMI/weight) and to send the telemetry data via Bluetooth or wireless connectivity to the telehealth application